 Recognized for his work on the psychology of diabetes, Dr. Jeffrey Gonzalez’s driving passion for behavioral medicine leads him to focus his research on helping those impacted most by this insidious disease, such as people of color and those with lower socio-economic status.
 The importance of this work was recently certified by a $4 million grant from The National Institutes of Health to support the research he and his collaborators are conducting at the Albert Einstein College of Medicine.

 Dr. Seamus O’Malley’s Making History New: Modernism and Historical Narrative was widely praised for challenging the claim that modernism is anti-historical and how that shaped the way he reassessed literary modernism.
-In his soon-to-be published book, The People: Populism and Its Discontents, he takes a deep dive into Irish literary culture and how the country’s long history of populism has shaped it.
+In his soon-to-be published book, Irish Culture and the People: Populism and Its Discontents, he takes a deep dive into Irish literary culture and how the country’s long history of populism has shaped it.
 As for a third book?
 Perhaps one that indulges his scholarly interest in underground comics.

 If it weren’t for Isaac Bashevis Singer, Dr. Joshua Karlip might have led an entirely different life.
 But his boyhood discovery of the author led to an academic career studying the relationship between traditional and modern Jewish movements.
 Fellowships from Harvard University and Leipzig University have supported his work, and a recent grant from the Jewish Museum and Tolerance Center in Moscow will help him complete his latest book project, Rabbis in the Land of Atheism: The Struggle to Save Judaism in the Soviet Union.